2750 University Capitol Centre

 “I was able to connect with a couple of individuals because of this, who I now have the ability to email and keep in contact with.
 Hopefully, these connections blossom into somewhat of a path for me to follow through the rest of my time at Iowa and beyond.”

-The Center for Diversity and Enrichment would like to thank the following people and organizations for their contributions to this series:
+The Center for Inclusive and Academic Excellence would like to thank the following people and organizations for their contributions to this series: